technote-space/toc-generator/README.md

           TARGET_BRANCH_PREFIX: release/
 ```

+### Example 3
-### Execute actions in the schedule for the default branch only and commit directly
+Execute actions in the schedule for the default branch only and commit directly.
 （Using the Token created for the launch of other workflows）

 ```yaml